 The easiest way to add the product details is using the Product Feed integration.

 When applied effectively, Product hotspots allow users to find more product information without opening a new window.
-This improves the user experience and, even though the clickthrough rate will be lower compared to using Link hotspot, the users that click on the link (CTA button) to your site are more likely to convert.
+This improves the user experience and, even though the clickthrough rate will be lower compared to using a Link hotspot, the users that click on the link (CTA button) to your site are more likely to convert.

 Add an image

 Like the Image hotspot, the Slideshow hotspot adds new content to the page.
 In this case, you can add up to 10 images to the hotspot.
-The hotspot will display each image one-by-one in a looping sequence.
+The hotspot will display each image one by one in a looping sequence.
 Click here to learn more about adding slideshows to your online publications.

 With Generated Products you can add product hotspots to your publication, of which the content is automatically selected from the product feed directly using a set of rules you define per each hotspot.

-The selected product is also dynamically rendered onto the page, which means you can create content very fast and the generated products will be replaced automatically when they no longer meet the requirements.
+The selected product is also dynamically rendered onto the page, which means you can create content quickly and the generated products will be replaced automatically when they no longer meet the requirements.
 For example, if a product goes out of stock, it will be replaced with another product that does meet the criteria you have previously defined in the rules for the hotspot.

 Applying hotspots to increase clickthrough

-Get most out of your online publications by learning more about the best practices for tagging pages with hotspots.
+Get the most out of your online publications by learning more about the best practices for tagging pages with hotspots.
 We have documented these for you here: Applying hotspots to increase clickthrough